agrc/gis.utah.gov/_posts/2024-01-15-the-gecoding-toolbox-is-being-deprecated.md

 For those who are using Esri products including ArcGIS Pro and ArcGIS Online, our [Masquerade](https://github.com/agrc/masquerade) service will allow you to access our geocoding service without any downloaded software.
 This service enables you to geocode Utah addresses and search for features in our [Open SGID]({% link /data/index.html %}) datasets.
 It can be used in the same way as any other locator.
 See the [project page](https://github.com/agrc/masquerade?tab=readme-ov-file#masquerade) for more details.

 If you are not using Esri-products, our [API Client](https://github.com/agrc/api-client) is a great option.
-It is a small downloadable desktop application that requires no Esri licensing.
-It is super-streamlined and easy to use.
+It is a small downloadable desktop application that requires no licensing.
+It is streamlined and easy to use.
 See the [introductory blog post]({% link _posts/2021-11-29-introducing-the-official-ugrc-api-client.md %}) for more details.

 ## What If I Still Want to Use the Toolbox?